Last Updated on January 17, 2024 by Kari Garner, MS RDN LD CDCES

 By building a breakfast tailed for gestational diabetes, you can embrace a nourishing start to the day.

-These healthy breakfast ideas for pregnancy are ones that you can implement right away!
+These healthy breakfast ideas for gestational diabetes are ones that you can implement right away!
 Each one contains the balance of nutrients that you should aim for each morning.

 Consider any of these pregnancy breakfast ideas:

 - Avocado Toast: 2 slices of whole wheat toast + 2 eggs + smashed avocado + sliced grape tomatoes